kencu/Build-Scripts/README.md

 ## Output Artifacts

-All artifacts are placed in `/usr/local` by default with runtime paths and dtags set to the proper library location.
+Artifacts are placed in `/usr/local` by default with runtime paths and dtags set to the proper library location.
 The library location on 32-bit machines is `/usr/local/lib`; while 64-bit systems use `/usr/local/lib` (Debian and derivatives) or `/usr/local/lib64` (Red Hat and derivatives).
 The BSDs use `/opt/local` by default to avoid mixing libraries with system libraries in `/usr/local`.

 You can override the install locations with `INSTX_PREFIX` and `INSTX_LIBDIR`. `INSTX_PREFIX` is passed as `--prefix` to Autotools projects, and `INSTX_LIBDIR` is passed as `--libdir` to Autotools projects.
 Non-Autotools projects get patched after unpacking (see `build-bzip.sh` for an example).